espressomd/espresso/doc/sphinx/system_setup.rst

 Be aware that this feature is neither properly examined for all systems nor is it maintained regularly.
-If you use it and notice strange behaviour, please contribute to solving the problem.
+If you use it and notice strange behavior, please contribute to solving the problem.

 .. _CUDA: